holtbakk/KQL-AC/README.md

 ## Step-by-step

-1) Check for available telemetry
+1) Check for all available telemetry

 ```kql
 SigninLogs